Violence against women in the United States: Effects

 Violence against women can lead to immediate physical injuries and longer-term mental and physical health conditions.
 In addition to negatively impacting mental and physical health, violence against women can interfere with life at work, home, and school.
 In some cases, violence results in death.

 Children exposed to violence are also at risk for developing mental and physical health problems.
 Depending on their age, children may react differently to exposure.

+Domestic violence is one of the leading causes of homelessness among women.
+According to research, about 80% of homeless women have experienced domestic violence before.
+Women and families are the fastest-growing of homeless population groups in the United States.

 Types of violence

 Domestic violence

 According to the Centers for Disease Control and Prevention and the National Institute of Justice, about 1 in every 4 women suffer from at least one physical assault experience from a partner during adulthood.
 A 2007 report found that in about 64% of female homicides were perpetrated by a partner or family member.
 Intimate partner abuse may also include other types behavior considered abusive.
 These are instances in which one partner seeks to control finances, force isolation from friends and family and dominate the relationship.

 Women who have been identified as being at a higher risk for domestic and sexual abuse are older women, those living in rural communities, disabled women and immigrants.
 Addressing and preventing such violence may be difficult because some women do not have nearby access to victim services.
 A woman may also have language barriers, economic and psychological dependence on the perpetrator.

 In some instances of violence, a woman and her children may not be able to procure housing apart from the perpetrator.
-Between 22-57% and of these women become homeless.
+Between 22 and 57% and of these women become homeless.
 Due to housing regulations that practice a 'no tolerance' policy requiring eviction of all household members when even one person is convicted of any crime, battered women can then be homeless as a result.
 This practice essentially creates a disincentive for reporting violence in the home.
 Some women who have experienced violence in the home risk the loss of their jobs related to their need for medical treatment, counselling, finding new housing and legal protection.